 2. “Who is easy to talk to, and who should I avoid talking here?”

 - This is the most horrible statement you can make on the first day of your new job.
 Why?
 Because it clearly says that you’re the one who discriminates and may tend toward office politics.
-On the first day of a new job, new employees talk to everyone and try to understand who is who.
+On the first day of a new job, new employees talk to everyone and understand who.

 - This statement is only being said on the first day of the job to pose that you’re smarter than everyone thinks.
 But while saying it, you do not sound smart, rather terribly stupid.
-Avoid this sort of statement, and you will be well off on your first day of your job.
+To avoid this sort of statement, and you will be well off on the first day of your job.

 3. “This is not the way I learned to do this.”

 - It’s said that on the first day of your job, you need to have an open mind.
-Having an open mind means you’re not coming with any notion that you know how to do it already.
+Having an open mind means you’re not coming with any notion that you already know how to do it.

-- You may think that if you say this statement, it will flatter your boss or co-workers on the first day of your new job.
+- If you say this statement, you may think it will flatter your boss or co-workers on the first day of your new job.
 But actually, it will work in a reverse direction.
-Stay away from saying the things like “I learned to do it this way” or “I know how it works” or something like that.
+So stay away from saying the things like “I learned to do it this way” or “I know how it works” or something like that.